jopemachine-arvis/arvish-test/readme.md

 If you trying to use this lib, please note that API is a little different from [alfy-test](https://github.com/SamVerschueren/alfy-test).

 * Some environment variables are not supported yet.
+You could check which envs is supported on [here](https://github.com/jopemachine/arvish-test/blob/master/lib/env.js)

 * XML scriptfilter not supported.

 ## Install

 ```
-$ npm install arvish-test
+$ npm install --save-dev arvish-test
 ```

 ## Usage